 Funeral Expenses and Letters Testamentary

 Funeral services, burial, cremation, and other matters relating to disposition of remains usually must be arranged before an executor is appointed or letters testamentary are granted.
 The laws regarding executor powers vary from state to state.
 Some state laws permit the executor named in a decedent's will to pay for the funeral, burial, and other final arrangements for the deceased prior to the issuance of letters testamentary.
-Consult an attorney regarding limitations on the payment of funeral expenses.
+Consult an attorney regarding limitations on the payment of funeral and burial expenses.

 Estate Administration Forms